oorrwullie/yii2-babelfishfood/README.md

 Configure translation extraction:

-The i18n section needs to be filled in like so: in common/config/main.php
+The i18n section needs to be filled in similarly to this: in common/config/main.php

 ```php